 It’s time to up your grill game.
-But it’s not all about the meat, says Vivian Vassos, as adopting more of a plant-based diet is fanning the (charcoal-fuelled) flames of foodie creativity.
+But it’s not all about the meat, as adopting more of a plant-based diet is fanning the (charcoal-fuelled) flames of foodie creativity.

 There’s nothing more Canadian than firing up the barbecue.
-This year, however, we’ve put a little twist on it, mixing meaty classics with a plant-based approach.
+These days, however, we’ve put a little twist on it, mixing meaty classics with a plant-based approach.
 The idea isn’t new to vegetarians and vegans, but now it’s catching on in the mainstream of omnivores.
 Mind you, this is not what some might consider a not-so-tasty tofu and soy-black bean mash-up of the past.
-A couple of years ago, Ethan Brown, the founder of Beyond Meat, came to Toronto to speak at the annual ideacity conference (a ZoomerMedia property) and introduced his burger.
+Several years ago, Ethan Brown, the founder of Beyond Meat, came to Toronto to speak at the annual ideacity conference (a ZoomerMedia property) and introduced his burger.
 But where was the beef?
 It is purely plant-based, he explained, yet packed with the same amount of muscle-building protein we need, and apparently the flavour we seek.

 For Brown, it’s not a complete overhaul of how we eat or throwing meat to the curb.
 It really comes down to understanding how key meat consumption is to meat eaters.
 “You can’t ask a consumer to change this.
 It’s too fundamental,” he said.
 “It’s like asking people to stop having sex and have artificial insemination.
 We will continue to eat meat.
 It’s a question of where the meat’s going to come from.”